 As a regulated firm, we are governed by a strict code of conduct.
 We also adhere to internationally recognised data and cyber security standards to prevent your data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your data to those employees, agents, contractors and other third parties who have a business need to know.
-They will only process your data on our instructions and they are subject to a duty of confidentiality.
+Your data will only be processed in accordance with a pre-determined, genuine purpose.
+The aforementioned are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

 Paradigm Norton aims to establish firm and clear goals for your future and this starts with us understanding what you are seeking to achieve.
 To help us do this we may ask you or other organisations to share data, which could include the following:

 - Personal information

 Your name, marital status, national insurance number, tax code, date of birth.

 Your address, phone and email details and how you would prefer us to use them.

 Your income and expenditure, savings, existing investments, goals and ambitions.